Application Deadlines

 TV Producing/Writing Concentration

-Writing Sample: Please select an American situation comedy series or dramatic series that is currently being aired with original episodes.
-Create an original storyline for this series.
-Write no more than 10 pages of dialogue for a scene in the story you created.
-You are only required to submit up to 10 pages of dialogue for this scene, not the entire story.
+Writing Sample: Please select an American TV show currently being produced.
+Write no more than 10 pages for a scene in a storyline you create.
+You are only required to submit up to 10 pages of script, not the entire story.

 On the top of your submission, write your name, the title of the series that you are submitting, and a one-sentence logline.
 (A logline is a one-sentence description of your series episode storyline.)